-In such circumstances, the Commissioner, LTU-VAT issued an order dated 18 May 2015 purporting to dispose of the show cause notice and finalise the demand at Tk 10,232,331,083 as SIM tax.
+Thereafter, the Commissioner, LTU-VAT issued an order dated 18 May 2015 purporting to dispose of the show cause notice and finalize the demand at BDT 10,232,331,083 as SIM tax.
 The revised demand includes substantially all replacements done by Grameenphone between July 2007 and December 2011.
-It may be mentioned that the above amount of demand does not include interest.

-After thorough discussion and analysis, management has filed an appeal to the VAT Appellate Tribunal under Section 42(1) (Kha) of the VAT Act 1991 against the demand order.
-Even though the management of Grameenphone believes that the claim against Grameenphone is not likely to be legally enforceable, 10% of the disputed amount had to be deposited at the time of appeal as part of the appeal procedure prescribed by law.
+At this juncture, Grameenphone filed an appeal before the Customs, Excise & VAT Appellate Tribunal under Section 42(1) (Kha) of the VAT Act 1991 against the demand order.
+Even though Grameenphone believes that the claim against it is not likely to be legally enforceable, 10% of the disputed amount had to be deposited at the time of appeal as part of the appeal procedure prescribed by law.
 Since the claim is not likely to be legally enforceable, any payment related to this claim is likely to be recoverable after the resolution of this issue.
-However, pursuant to external legal counsel's advice the pending Writ Petition was withdrawn by way of non-prosecution (being infructuous) upon filing of the appeal before the VAT Appellate Tribunal.
+We have considered the deposit as a contingent asset under (IAS/BAS) 37 Provisions, Contingent Liabilities and Contingent Assets.